Without a story,

 As a songwriter, lyricist and playwright, or as a journalist and PR consultant, I’m always looking to tell tales that touch audiences.
 The stories that interest me most are the ones that make people cry.

-Currently, I am working on Brothers, a musical adaptation of the popular Dutch youth novel Gebr about death, loss and sexuality.
-I am also co-writing Catch Me, a musical about suicide that had a two week run at the Arts Theatre in London in November 2016 and a short outing in Amsterdam in 2017.
+Currently, I am working on Grey Mouse, a show about a master embezzler, Not Dead Yet, a show about a retirement home and Brothers, a musical adaptation of the popular Dutch youth novel Gebr about death, loss and sexuality.
+Catch Me, a musical about suicide that had a two week run at the Arts Theatre in London in November 2016 and a short outing in Amsterdam in 2017, is in redevelopment.
 The farcical musical Forgive Us, Oh Father! played, after a run in Leeds in October 2016, at the Edinburgh Fringe Festival 2017.

 My work could most recently be heard and seen at: